Plan your visit

 - Fort St. Joseph was once the most westerly outpost in British North America and the base from which the attack on Fort Michilimackinac was launched.

-- Learn about the British alliance with the Aboriginal people during the War of 1812.
+- Learn about the British alliance with Indigenous peoples during the War of 1812.

 - The successful capture of Fort Michilimackinac was the first military manoeuvre of the War of 1812 and occurred without bloodshed.
 It spurred further British victories at the start of the war.

-View authentic relics from the original garrison, hike nearby nature trails and check out the daily heritage demonstrations to experience life at Fort St. Joseph.
+- View authentic artifacts from the original garrison, hike nearby nature trails and check out the daily heritage demonstrations to experience life at Fort St. Joseph.